-

 VAT 24% is calculated on these fees

-The prenotation of mortgage is established by a Court Decision.
-The costs for the issuance of the Court Decision relate to the lawyer’s fee (approximately €375 plus VAT 24%).
+According to the recent Law 5095/2024, the prenotation of mortgage is established by the decision of a certified lawyer included in the special lists of lawyers’ bar associations.
+The costs for the issuance of the relevant decision relate to the lawyer’s fee (approximately €375 plus VAT 24%) plus €160 acting judge lawyer’s fee.

 The mortgage and the prenotation of mortgage are completed by their registration at the land registry/cadastre.
 Registration costs amount to approximately 8,5-10/1000 of the amount of the mortgage or the prenotation of mortgage (including costs for issuing relevant certificates) plus VAT 24% (depending on whether the office is a land registry or cadastre, paid or unpaid).